fuseraft/kiwi/README.md

 # The Astral Programming Language 🚀

-Astral is a lightweight, dynamically-typed, general-purpose scripting language.
+A light-weight general-purpose scripting language without a syntax tree.

 ## Table of Contents